katattakd/dotfiles/README.md

 cd ~
 git clone https://github.com/katattakd/dotfiles
 cd dotfiles

+# Configures Pinebook Pro / Manjaro (ARM) specific parts of the system.
+# This must be run before all other scripts.
+sh configure_system_pbp.sh

 # Install/updates packages, and remove those that aren't necessary.
 # This also performs maintenance tasks and can be used to upgrade the system.